SAP/spartacus-docs/_pages/install/recommended-development-environment.md

 ***

-## CLI tools
+## CLI Tools

 There are a number of necessary CLI tools that you need to have installed in order to work with Spartacus, as follows:

 - Node - first and foremost you need Node installed.
 To install it, refer to the [official site](https://nodejs.org).
 An alternative to installing a system-wide version of node is to use a Node version manager, such as [nvm](https://github.com/nvm-sh/nvm#installation-and-update). `nvm` also works on Windows via Windows Subsystem for Linux, a.k.a. `WSL`; if `WSL` is not available, [nvm-windows](https://github.com/coreybutler/nvm-windows) can be used.
 The advantage of installing a Node version manager is that it provides an ability to easily switch to a different version of Node.
-- Package manager - the Spartacus team uses `npm`, as a package manager solution. `npm` comes pre-installed with Node.
+- Package manager - the Spartacus team uses `npm` as a package manager solution. `npm` comes pre-installed with Node.
 - Angular CLI - to install it, run `npm install -g @angular/cli`.

 ### Versions